mautic/developer-documentation-new/docs/plugins/from-4-to-5.rst

-Update plugins for Mautic 5
+Update Plugins for Mautic 5
 =======================================

 Here is a list of steps that most of the Plugins may need to take to upgrade from Mautic 4 to Mautic 5.
 You should be able to get through each step, make a commit, move to the next one and once you are at finished you have upgraded your Plugin.